hmrc/pillar2-submission-api/resources/public/api/conf/common/overview.md

 The **Pillar 2 Submission API** allows developers to
  - submit a UK Tax Return
  - amend a UK Tax Return
- - submit a Below Threshold Notification
+ - submit a Below-Threshold Notification

-The Pillar 2 [Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/) contains further information on integrating with the API, including a glossary of terms and acronyms relating to the Pillar 2 API.
+The [Pillar 2 Service Guide](https://developer.development.tax.service.gov.uk/guides/pillar2-service-guide/) contains further information on integrating with the API, including a glossary of terms and acronyms relating to the Pillar 2 API.